Indomet/indomet.github.io/_posts/2023-06-14-long-term-resident-status-in-sweden.md

 <span style="font-size: 16px; color: rgb(5, 146, 245);">1.
 Long-term residence form (138011).<!--  -->

+You can access the newest version of the document by entering the document number at the following address: [Migrationsverket Form Page](https://www.migrationsverket.se/English/Contact-us/Order-forms-or-documents/Forms.html)

 Here is an example of how to fill out the long-term residence form.
 Keep in mind that that the information I provided can vary from person to person.
 <div>
 <center><iframe allow="autoplay" height="350" src="//drive.google.com/file/d/1stmplpudkKL1uRdrHX17mylznFrWup7o/preview" width="85%"></iframe></center>